Prairie Indian Plantain

 Aster family (Asteraceae)

-Cultivation: The preference is full or partial sun and moist conditions.
-This plant can withstand standing water, but not severe drought.
-The soil should be rich in organic material, and either a high or low pH is tolerated.
+Cultivation: The preference is full to partial sun, moist conditions, and soil containing some decaying organic matter.
+This plant tolerates occasional periods of standing water.
+Soil with either a high or low pH is tolerated.
 Foliar disease doesn't appear to be troublesome.

-Range & Habitat: This uncommon plant occurs primarily in NE Illinois, and scattered counties elsewhere (see Distribution Map).
+Range & Habitat: This uncommon plant occurs primarily in NE Illinois, and scattered counties elsewhere (see Distribution Map), where it is native.
 At one time, large populations of Prairie Indian Plantain occurred in wetland areas, particularly in the Chicago region, but they have been largely destroyed by modern development.
-This plant still occurs in such habitats as moist to mesic black soil prairies, dolomite prairies, savannas, thickets, moist meadows near rivers,limestone glades, marshes, fens, remnant bogs, and calcareous seeps.
+This plant still occurs in such habitats as moist black soil prairies, dolomite prairies, moist meadows along rivers, savannas, thickets, marshes, fens, remnant bogs, and calcareous seeps.
 In developed areas, it may occur along ditches near railroads and roadsides.
 This is an indicator plant of high quality habitat.

 Photographic Location: The photographs were taken at Loda Cemetery Prairie in Iroquois County, Illinois.

-Comments: While the flowerheads are not particularly showy, the thick rubbery leaves provide this plant with a presence that is quite interesting and different.
-This is the only member of the genus Arnoglossum with plantain-shaped lower leaves.
-The other members of the genus have lower leaves that are wider and more angular, which is probably an accomodation to the lower light levels of the woodland habitats in which they are more likely to occur.
-While this is often thought to be a wetland species, it also occurs in mesic black soil prairies.
+Comments: While the flowerheads are not particularly showy, the thick rubbery leaves provide Prairie Indian Plantain with a presence that is quite interesting and different.
+This is the only Arnoglossum species in Illinois that has basal leaves and lower cauline leaves that are shaped like the leaves of broad-leaved plantains (e.g., Plantago major and Plantago rugelii).
+Other species of this genus have basal leaves and lower cauline leaves that are more broad and more deeply lobed or toothed – this is probably an accommodation to the lower light levels of the woodland habitats in which they are more likely to occur.
+While Prairie Indian Plantain is often regarded as a wetland species, it also occurs in moist meadows and prairies.